 migration route to Africa, the land of Cush; therefore the first peoples in Arabia

-but that does not imply genealogical kinship, only the context can indicate that.
+that does not confirm a genealogical kinship; only the context can indicate that.)

 The separation of Peleg’s clan and Joktan’s clan made two Hebrew peoples,